 The 2023 ‘green comet’ is now visible from Earth for the first time in 50,000 years

-The first comet to light up the night’s sky since the Neowise comet in 2020 is approaching Earth.
+The first comet to light up the night sky since the Neowise comet in 2020 is approaching Earth.

 The E3 comet – also known as C/2022 E3 (ZTF) – is not just a once-in-a-lifetime event, it is a once-in-an-epoch spectacle that was last seen when Neanderthals still roamed the Earth 50,000 years ago.

-The green comet will pass within 26 million miles of Earth on 1 February 2023, however it is already visible to people in the Northern Hemisphere with binoculars or telescopes under the right viewing conditions.
+The green comet will pass within 26 million miles of Earth on 1 February; however, it is already visible to people in the Northern Hemisphere with binoculars or telescopes under the right viewing conditions.

 First discovered by the Zwicky Transient Facility (ZTF) in California, the E3 comet has since been photographed by astronomers at Nasa.

-“This comet isn’t expected to be quite the spectacle that Comet Neowise was back in 2020, but it’s still an awesome opportunity to make a personal connection with an icy visitor from the distant outer Solar System,”
+“This comet isn’t expected to be quite the spectacle that Comet Neowise was back in 2020, but it’s still an awesome opportunity to make a personal connection with an icy visitor from the distant outer Solar System”, said the space agency in a statement.

 The E3 comet got its name for being the third comet discovered in the fifth fortnight of the year.